ElCuffigno/manager-tools/Delegation.md

   - they say yes or no, but asking first is better.
 (80% say yes).
   - giving full details causes people to listen defensively.
   - they said yes, listening actively.
+  - if no, ask about their concerns.
+Affirm.
+Then see if you can resolve them.
+But if you get a true no, you're not pushing it.
+Q